aaronmccormack133/SpiceBlogUpdate/README.md

 How to append JSON on Mac
 My solution was:
-Open applications folder
+Open applications folder.

-Locate XAMPP folder
+Locate XAMPP folder.

-Right click, get info (as described above)
+Right click, get info (as described above).

-In pop-up window locate the 'sharing & permission' section Click the 'locked' padlock symbol
+In pop-up window locate the 'sharing & permission' section.

+Click the 'locked' padlock symbol.

-Enter admin password
+Enter admin password.

-Change 'Everyone' permissions to read & write
+Change 'Everyone' permissions to read & write.

 In the get info window still, select the 'cog' icon' drop down option at the very bottom and select 'Apply to enclosed items' this will adjust the permission across all sub-folders as well.

-Re-lock the padlock symbol
+Re-lock the padlock symbol.

 Close the 'Get Info' window.

 Task complete, this will now allow you to populate sub-folders within the htdocs folder as needed to populate your website(s).
 ------------------------------------------------------------------------------------------------------------------------
 How to create Database